 Go vertical with a multitude of shelving and rack options

 Think of using overhead ceiling racks

 Determine your need for specialized holders (such as a wire spool holder)

 Bring in component drawer sets or toolboxes

-If you set up your storage system with some empty cubbies, empty drawers, and empty shelf space, you’ll be buying yourself some time before having to re-reorganize.
+If you set up your storage system with some empty cubbies, drawers, and shelf space, you’ll be buying yourself some time before re-reorganizing.

 Know the difference between a want and a need (You know what I mean.)

 Sort by category (the category that makes the most sense to you, for example, by job type or by tool type)

 Store like items in the same area or space (for example, all fasteners in one storage area)